Sam-Aster/Cosmos-Bot/SECURITY.md

 | ------- | ------------------ |
 | 0.1.0   | :white_check_mark: |

-## Reporting a Vulnerability
+## Reporting a Concern

-Report vulnerabilities to the [Cosmos Discussions page](https://github.com/Sam-Aster/Cosmos/discussions/1).
+Report concerns to the Cosmos Discussion [page](https://github.com/Sam-Aster/Cosmos/discussions/1).

+You are also welcome to report them directly to Sam Aster during her [streams](https://twitch.tv/sam_aster_).

+If the matter is urgent, please use the additional contact information in the [README](https://github.com/Mirus-Initiative/Cosmos/blob/main/README.md), paying special attention to the notice connected to such information.

-A response to the vulnerability will be made within two business days.
+A response to the concern will be made within two business days in accordance with how you reported the concern, or, in the absence of such an option, as well as in addition to [Cosmos Discussions](https://github.com/Mirus-Initiative/Cosmos/discussions).

-Updates concerning such vulnerabilities will be posted within five business days of the response.
+Updates related to such concerns will be made in the same fashion within five business days of the response.